Need help? Join our Discord Glossary | Exam Info

 6 Governance Derived No

-The floor constraint: A derived dimension cannot exceed the minimum of the three foundational dimensions.
+A derived dimension cannot exceed the minimum of the three foundational dimensions.
 A client cannot have trustworthy provenance over data with no schema integrity.
 They cannot have meaningful interoperability without semantic identity.
 They cannot govern what they cannot constrain.

 Definition: The degree to which data structures are explicitly defined, versioned, and enforced at write time.